is it true that all Bodmin solicitor firms on the Principality conveyancing panel are governed by the SRA?

 How does conveyancing in Bodmin differ for new build properties?

-Most buyers of new build premises in Bodmin come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is ready to move into.
-This is because builders in Bodmin usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Bodmin come to us having been asked by the builder to sign contracts and commit to the purchase even before the residence is ready to move into.
+This is because house builders in Bodmin typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Bodmin or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Bodmin or who has acted in the same development.

 I decided to have a survey completed on a house in Bodmin in advance of retaining conveyancers.
 I have been informed that there is a flying freehold aspect to the property.
 Our surveyor has said that some banks tend refuse to give a mortgage on such a property.

 It varies from the lender to lender.
 Lloyds has different instructions from Halifax.
 Should you wish to telephone us we can look into this further via the relevant lender.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Bodmin.
 Conveyancing will be smoother if you use a solicitor in Bodmin especially if they are familiar with such properties in Bodmin.